DamianDib9/MV-Capstone-project/README.md

 ## 🤝 Contributing <a name="contributing"></a>

+Credits to Cindy Shin for sharing it's template!

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>